mundorfd/olc-html-hacks/html_css_guide.md

 ```

 ### Adding `id` attributes to elements
 Sometimes it is necessary to identify certain elements for styling or scripting purposes.
-To do this, we can add an identifer (or `id`) attribute to the element.
+To do this, we can add an identifier (or `id`) attribute to the element.
 These identifiers must be unique within the same HTML document.
 For this demonstration, we will use a unique `id` on the `h2` elements, so that once clicked, the list items in our linked list at the top moves the page to the corresponding section.

 To do this, add `id=` and the unique identifier after the opening `h2` tag, as we have below: